czim/laravel-paperclip/README.md

 ```

 Autodiscover may be used to register the service provider automatically.
-Otherwise you can register the service provider in `config/app.php`:
+Otherwise, you can manually register the service provider in `config/app.php`:

 ```php
 <?php